Melody15/InputPropagateAnalysis/README.md

     - `example/rtc.ll` is the rtc driver bitcode file in x86 Linux Kernel.
     - One may find nothing with only a single driver file cause the hardware input not happened here.
 - To perform analysis on each driver module:
-    - Maybe one can use [difuze](https://github.com/ucsb-seclab/difuze) to obtain a series of driver modules. (difuze use `llvm-link` to link a whole driver module into a single bitcode file.)
+    - One may use [difuze](https://github.com/ucsb-seclab/difuze) to obtain a series of driver modules. (difuze use `llvm-link` to link each driver module into a single bitcode file.)
 - To perform analysis on the whole Linux kernel：
-    - Compile the Linux kernel into a single bitcode file, one can use [wllvm](https://github.com/SRI-CSL/whole-program-llvm) to compile one.
+    - Compile the Linux kernel into a single bitcode file, one may use [wllvm](https://github.com/SRI-CSL/whole-program-llvm) to compile it.
-    - The analysis process may be very slow.
+    - The analysis process on the whole kernel may be very slow.

 ## Run